viniciusgdr/imagemaker.js/README.md

-# imagemaker.js
+# imagemaker.js (Ephoto360 API)
-A Beautifull Module for Download of Image Makers from Providers (textpro and Ephoto360)
+A module for Download of Image Makers from Ephoto360

 Importing the Module (TS)
 ```ts